Resummation-based Quantum Monte Carlo for Entanglement Entropy Computation: Abstract

 \section{Abstract}

-Based on the recently developed resummation-based quantum Monte Carlo method for the SU($N$) spin and loop-gas models, we develop a new algorithm, dubbed ResumEE, to compute the entanglement entropy (EE) with greatly enhanced efficiency.
-Our ResumEE converts the evaluation of the exponentially small value of the $\langle e^{-S^{(2)}}\rangle$, where $S^{(2)}$ is the 2nd order R\'enyi EE, to an important sampling process with polynomial accuracy such that the $S^{(2)}$ for a generic 2D quantum SU($N$) spin models can be readily computed without facing the exponential explosion of its variance.
+Based on the recently developed resummation-based quantum Monte Carlo method for the SU($N$) spin and loop-gas models, we developed a new algorithm, dubbed ResumEE, to compute the entanglement entropy (EE) with greatly enhanced efficiency.
+Our ResumEE exponentially speeds up the computation of the exponentially small value of the $\langle e^{-S^{(2)}}\rangle$, where $S^{(2)}$ is the 2nd order R\'enyi EE, such that the $S^{(2)}$ for a generic 2D quantum SU($N$) spin models can be readily computed with high accuracy.
 We benchmark our algorithm with the previously proposed estimators of $S^{(2)}$ on 1D and 2D SU($2$) Heisenberg spin systems to reveal its superior performance and then use it to detect the entanglement scaling data of the N\'eel-to-VBS transition on 2D SU($N$) Heisenberg model with continuously varying $N$.
-Our ResumEE algorithm solves the critical problem of precisely evaluating the quantum entanglement in many-body systems and will have a significant impact on reliable access to the conformal field theory data for the highly entangled quantum matter.
+Our ResumEE algorithm is efficient for precisely evaluating the entanglement entropy of SU($N$) spin models with continuous $N$ and reliable access to the conformal field theory data for the highly entangled quantum matter.